 Athens, OH 45701

-Julie Dummermuth, Director, School of Art + Design
+Julie Dummermuth, Director, School of Art + Design, contact person

 The Bachelor of Fine Arts (B.F.A) in Studio Art is a professional studio degree that fosters the development of studio artists and creative thinkers.
 Students take courses in Foundations, Art History and Studio that include topics ranging from historical through contemporary issues in art, technical demonstrations, and rigorous critiques of student work.
 Visiting artists, field trips, exhibitions, collaborative projects and community engagement are also important aspects of the program.